Changelog¶

 also the

-enumeration was relabeled in a more chronological order. - The
+FileStateenumeration was relabeled in a more chronological order. - The

-option to show which files would be cleaned. - The variable
+cleanupcommand always runs in the most verbose mode (-vno longer supported).
+It now also supports the-dor--dry-runoption to show which files would be cleaned. - The variable

-. - The default timeout for RPC calls has been increased from 5 to 300 seconds.
+${STEPUP_EXTERNAL_SOURCES}can now also contain relative paths, which are assumed to be relative to${STEPUP_ROOT}. - The default timeout for RPC calls has been increased from 5 to 300 seconds.

 It can be controlled with the

-environment variable.
+STEPUP_SYNC_RPC_TIMEOUTenvironment variable.
 Setting it to a negative value will disable the timeout and make RPC calls wait indefinitely for a response.

 Fixed¶